ABAP Syntax

 Comments

 In ABAP programs, comments help explain the purpose of the code.
-When the ABAP compiler compile the program, it ignores the comments.
+When the ABAP compiler compiles the program, it ignores the comments.

-To comment the entire line, you use the asterisk (*):
+To comment on the entire line, you use the asterisk (*):

 * Calculate the net price before tax